ewolff/microservice-istio/HOW-TO-RUN.md

 To remove the fault injection again, just use `kubectl delete -f fault-injection.yaml`.

+## Delay Injection

+You can apply a delay to the system with `kubectl apply -f delay-injection.yaml` and remove it again with `kubectl delete -f delay-injection.yaml`.
+This will add a delay of 7s to each call to the order microservice.
+If you make the shipping microservice poll the order microservice, it will take longer now.

 ## Circuit Breaker

 Istio provides a circuit breaker.
 If a system is too slow or